Skip to main content

 Protect Sensitive Data

 Never speak credit card numbers, passwords, or SSNs in TTS.
-Don't log PII without encryption.
-Use secure storage for call recordings containing sensitive information.
+Do not log PII without encryption.
+Use secure storage for call recordings that contain sensitive information.

 User Experience